cmu-phil/py-tetrad/README.md

 Currently the package contains a translate.py file, which helps to translate datasets from Python (pandas) to Java (Tetrad) and graphs from Java (Tetrad) back into Python (two formats currently, the causal-learn graph format and the R PCALG format for general graphs).

-It also contains an examples_continuous.py file and an exmaples_mixed.py file, which shows how to run several Tetrad searches on Python (pandas) data, for the continuous case and the mixed continuous/discrete case and retrieve their result graphs back into Python.
+It also contains an examples_continuous.py file, and examples_discrete.py file, and an examples_mixed.py file, which show how to run several Tetrad searches on Python (pandas) data, for the continuous case, discrete and mixed continuous/discrete cases and retrieve their result graphs back into Python.

 We will shortly expand the example files, showing how to run a variety of different types of searches through JPypa in Tetrad.
 (Of course the entire Tetrad codebase is made available via JPype, so more is possible.)
 Also more graphs translation methods will be added, in both directions, so that more graph methods can be taken advantage of in Tetrad from Python.
 For instance, the GeneralGraph class in causal-learn is being migrated to a new format; we will add translators for that soon.